Table of Contents

 Their number surpasses 1000.

 Even though is not officially recognized as a neighborhood, the Vila Aliança in Rio is probably the most dangerous one.
 One of the centers of the notorious drug trading business of Brazil, the region is guarded by children with rifles, and tourists almost never venture here.
 These underage soldiers often want to leave the drug trade, as many of them die before they reach the age of 21.

-Even though the government started programs to reeducate the youth and help it aim for a better life, the years of neglect have done enough damage to make it almost impossible.
+Even though the government started programs to reeducate the youth and help them aim for a better life, the years of neglect have done enough damage to make it almost impossible.
 Grenades, guns, poverty, are the elements that characterize this region.

 How old is the Vila Cruzeiro favela?

-This favela in Rio has been around for about 50 years and even though it’s on the path to changing the way it’s perceived, the violence here still puts it high up on the list of the most dangerous favelas in Rio.
-At the beginning of 2020 the police seized over 450 lbs of drugs.
+This favela in Rio de Janeiro has been around for about 50 years and even though it’s on the path to changing the way it’s perceived, the violence here still puts it high up on the list of the most dangerous favelas in Rio.
+At the beginning of 2020, the police seized over 450 lbs of drugs.
 Gunshots, burning cars, and police helicopters were part of the dreadful scene.
 In November the favela was shaken again by the confrontations between the military and the drug cartel, leaving a few people dead or wounded.
 Tourists are advised to avoid this area at all costs.